MicrosoftDocs/security/operations/respond-incident.md

 Use these steps as a general method to triage the incident with Microsoft Sentinel:

 1. Open the Microsoft Sentinel portal.
 1. Select **Incidents**, and then find the suspected incident.
-You can search for incidents by their ID, title, tags, incident owner, or product.
+You can search for incidents by their ID, title, tags, incident owner, entity, or product.
 1. Once you have located the incident, select it, and then select **View full details** in the incident summary pane (Preview).
-1. From the **Overview** tab, view the incident summary, timeline, entities, top insights, and similar incidents.
-To run a previously-created playbook on the incident, select **Incident actions**, and then select **Run playbook (Preview)**.
+1. From the **Overview** tab, view the incident summary, timeline, entities, top insights, similar incidents, and other information.
+To run a previously created playbook on the incident, select **Incident actions**, and then select **Run playbook (Preview)**.
 1. From the **Entities** tab, find the entity of interest in the list.
 You can use the search box to search for the entity’s name or filter on entity type.
 1. To run a previously created playbook on an entity, select the entity, and then select **Run playbook**.
 In the **Run playbook** pane, select **Run** for the playbooks you have created and need for this incident to generate additional information on the entity.
 1. In the **Insights** section of the entity pane, select the appropriate categories of insights you need to gather information on the entity.
 Please note that the insights shown here are based on the last 24 hours before the first alert is created.
 When you click on **Full Details** more insights are shown with a configurable time range.